aws-samples/amazon-documentdb-samples/samples/docdb-docker-quarkus-panache/README.md

     All 2 tests are passing (0 skipped), 2 tests were run in 5445ms.
 Tests completed at 19:00:22.
     Press [e] to edit command line args (currently ''), [r] to re-run, [o] Toggle test output, [:] for the terminal, [h] for more options>

+Enter "q" - to exit from Quarkus console

 ## Build  Docker Image